 Can I object to a WOZ decision?

-Submitting an objection
+Making an objection

-You must submit your objection within 6 weeks after the date of the original WOZ decision.
-After this period you can no longer submit an objection and the WOZ value will be fixed.
+The WOZ decision explains how to submit an objection to your municipality.
+In your objection you should state why you do not agree with the WOZ value.
+You must submit your objection within 6 weeks of the date on the WOZ decision.
+After this period you can no longer submit an objection and the WOZ value is fixed.

 Decision on objection by municipality

-Appealing the municipality’s decision
+Appealing against the municipality’s decision

 If you do not agree with the municipality’s decision on your objection, you may ask the administrative law sector of the district court to review the decision.
 If you do not agree with the district court’s decision, you can appeal to the tax division of the appeal court.
 You will have to pay court fees (in Dutch) in both cases.